juspay/hyperswitch-control-center/README.md

 ### Surcharge

 The `surcharge` feature flag enables the ability to apply surcharges to payments.
 When enabled, you can create advanced rules based on payment parameters like amount, currency, and payment method to enforce surcharges as needed.

-### User Journey

-Enabling `user_journey_analytics` grants access to the user journey module within the analytics section of the dashboard.
-This feature provides comprehensive graphical representations of payment analytics, facilitating a deeper understanding of user behavior and usage patterns.

 ### Branding